LaunchCode-Education-Archived/cs50x-live/helpful-resources/modules/jquery/README.md

 ## JQuery Follow Along
 We are providing you the files to follow along with this task.
 There are TODOs throughout the `index.html` file that you can modify as you watch the video.

+You can find the slides for this follow along <a href="http://cdn.cs50.net/2012/fall/seminars/jquery/jquery.pdf" target="_blank">here</a>.

 ### Class 2 Task: JQuery

 #### Instructions